NCAR/CTSM_calibration/doc/CTSM-CAMELS_workflow.md

 Sometimes some grids and some time steps have NaN values from ERA5-Land or EM-Earth.
 Need to run a post-processing function to fill those NaN values. ./src/tools/forcing_modification/findfill_nan_inforcing.py which runs in parallel so is fast.
 Thus, when creating cases, first generating subset forcing, then doing filling, and finally doing spin up

+4.2 Create the case "Build,MOASMO,NameList" for Ostrich.
+Post-processing is needed to use the forcing and restart files from MO-ASMO